s2t2/s2t2.github.io/_posts/2015-06-18-how-to-make-rails-app.md

 technologies: ruby rails git
 ---

-This document describes a process of creating a new Ruby on Rails application from scratch, using rails version 4.2.0.
-It reflects the author's personal practices.
+This document describes the process of creating a new Ruby on Rails (version 4.2.0) application from scratch.

-> Substitute each apprearance of *MY_APP* with the name of your app, *DB_PROVIDER* with your database provider name, *xyz123* with a unique string value, and *MY_NAME* with your name.
+## Generating

-## Create a new app and set up version control.
+Create a new app and set up version control.

 ```` sh
 bundle exec rails new MY_APP --database=DB_PROVIDER